aepinilla/preprocess_eeg/README.md

 # The marker that was triggered when each trial started
 trial_start_marker = 7

-# The name of the XDF file (usually generated with LSL LabRecorder)
-file_name = "PJGHY.xdf"
 ```

 2. Go to src/preprocess_eeg.py and customise the Match-Case statement according to your streams.